2020–2021 Indian farmers' protest

-While a section of farmer unions were protesting, the Indian Government claimed that some unions had come out in support of the farm laws.
-By mid December 2020, the Supreme Court of India had received a batch of petitions asking for the removal of blockades created by the protesters around Delhi.
+While a section of farmer unions was protesting, the Indian government claimed that some unions had come out in support of the farm laws.
+By mid-December 2020, the Supreme Court of India had received a batch of petitions asking for the removal of blockades created by the protesters around Delhi.
 Farmers said that they will not listen to the courts if told to back off, and that staying the implementation of the farm laws was not a solution.
+This was also the time of the COVID-19 pandemic, in light of which the central government had put in place a nation-wide lockdown.
+A section of the farmers, however, interpreted this move of pandemic governance too convenient.
+Ultimately, the social distancing mandates came to be seen as the state's resistance to disband the farmers which in turn consolidated the protests.
+The farmers camped at the borders, settled in and built a home on the highways blocking inter-state mobility until the government finally repealed the farm laws after a year.

 The Supreme Court of India stayed the implementation of the farm laws in January 2021.
 Farmer leaders welcomed the stay order, which remained in effect until they were eventually repealed.
-A Supreme Court appointed committee submitted its confidential report before the court on 19 March 2021.
-Six state governments (Kerala, Punjab, Chhattisgarh, Rajasthan, Delhi and West Bengal) passed resolutions against the farms acts, and three states (Punjab, Chhattisgarh and Rajasthan) have tabled counter-legislation in their respective state assemblies.
-None of the counter-legislation were signed into law by the respective state governors.
+A Supreme Court-appointed committee submitted its confidential report before the court on 19 March 2021.
+Six state governments (Kerala, Punjab, Chhattisgarh, Rajasthan, Delhi and West Bengal) passed resolutions against the farms acts, and three states (Punjab, Chhattisgarh and Rajasthan) tabled counter-legislation in their respective state assemblies.
+None of the counter-legislations was signed into law by the respective state governors.

-The protests were often criticized by the Indian government to be a foreign conspirary.
+The protests were often criticized by the Indian government to be a foreign conspiracy.
 In a statement to Supreme Court, the government stated that the protests have been infiltrated by Khalistanis.
 On 26 January 2021, India's Republic Day, tens of thousands of the farmers held a farmer's parade with a large convoy of tractors and drove into Delhi.
 The protesters deviated from the pre-sanctioned routes permitted by the Delhi Police resulting in violence and clashes with the police.
-Later protesters reached Red Fort and installed farmer union flags and religious flags on the mast on the rampart of the Red Fort.
+Later, protesters reached Red Fort and installed farmer union flags and Sikh religious flags on the mast on the rampart of the Red Fort.
 On 19 November 2021, the union government decided to repeal the bills, and both houses of Parliament passed the Farm Laws Repeal Bill, 2021 on 29 November.
-Following the announcement of the repeal of the farm laws, farmer unions continued with the demand for guaranteed minimum support prices (MSPs), reminding the government of the aim of doubling farmers' income by 2022; and the 2004 MS Swaminathan–headed National Commission on Farmers reports.
+Following the announcement of the repeal, farmer unions continued with the demand for guaranteed minimum support prices (MSPs), reminding the government of the aim of doubling farmers' income by 2022; and the 2004 M. S. Swaminathan–headed National Commission on Farmers reports.
 The Supreme Court appointed committee report was released by a committee member on 21 March 2022.